 Rapid City Man Sentenced to Federal Prison for Receiving Child Pornography

-Acting United States Attorney Dennis R. Holmes announced that a Rapid City, South Dakota, man convicted of Receipt of Child Pornography was sentenced on September 3, 2021 by Jeffrey L. Viken, U.S. District Judge.
+Acting United States Attorney Dennis R. Holmes announced that a Rapid City, South Dakota, man convicted of Receiving Child Pornography was sentenced on August 26, 2021, by Judge Jeffrey L. Viken, U.S. District Court.

-Caleb Oien, age 26, was sentenced to five years in federal prison, followed by five years supervised release.
-Oien was also ordered to pay a special assessment to the Federal Crime Victims Fund in the amount of $100, and will be required to register as a sex offender under the Sex Offender Registration and Notification Act.
+Jebadiah Swenson, age 39, was sentenced to eight years in federal prison, followed by five years of supervised release, and ordered to pay $11,000 in restitution and a $100 special assessment to the Federal Crime Victims Fund.

-This case was investigated by the Internet Crimes Against Children Taskforce.
-Assistant U.S. Attorney Sarah B. Collins prosecuted the case.
+This case was investigated by the Federal Bureau of Investigation and the South Dakota Internet Crimes Against Children Task Force.
+Assistant U.S. Attorney Heather Sazama prosecuted the case.